Exploring Local Memorization in Diffusion Models via Bright Ending Attention: Localized detection, mitigating and evaluation methods

 \paragraph{Setup.} Following previous works, we conducted experiments on Stable Diffusion v1-4.
 We adhered to the baseline prompt dataset~\citep{wen_2024_iclr}, using 500 prompts each from Lexica, LAION, COCO, and random captions as non-memorized prompts.
 We used the dataset organized by \cite{Webster2023} for memorized prompts.
 However, since not all 500 prompts in \cite{Webster2023}'s dataset are prone to memorization, we selected 300 memorized prompts for our experiments.
 For each memorized and non-memorized prompt, we generated 16 images.

 We follow the baseline methodology from \cite{wen_2024_iclr} and evaluate performance using the area under the curve (AUC) of the receiver operating characteristic (ROC) curve, the True Positive Rate at 1\% False Positive Rate (T@1\%F), and the F1 score, and report the detection performance during the 1, 10, and 50 inference steps.
 However, the baseline detection performance measures whether a prompt is prone to memorization rather than if a specific generation is memorized.
 They experimented with how well the average magnitude of 1, 4, and 32 generations per prompt differentiates between memorized and non-memorized cases.
 This approach is flawed because using different random seeds, a prompt prone to memorization can sometimes generate non-memorized images.
 Consequently, a prompt that rarely yields memorization might still be classified as memorized.
 For example, generating four non-memorized images from a prompt classified as memorized due to its occasional memorized output can falsely inflate performance metrics.
 Conversely, failing to classify these as non-memorized when they are all non-memorized should not be penalized.
 To address this, we assess detection performance based on accurately predicting each generation as memorized or not rather than each prompt.
 We re-implement the baseline method under the same conditions for a fair comparison.
 For mitigation, the output utility is evaluated based on the CLIP score, which measures the text-alignment of generated outputs.
 We evaluate similarity scores using both traditional SSCD and our proposed localized metric to provide a comprehensive performance view, experimenting with multiple privacy levels.
 Due to current metrics' failure to accurately identify memorized cases, we manually label the ground truth for each generated image from the memorized prompts. \cite{Webster2023} organizes the nearest training images for these generations, making it easy to observe local memorization cases with minimal subjectivity in manual labeling.
-We compare different criteria's F1 scores, using a threshold of 0.50 for SSCD to determine memorized cases and a threshold of -50 for LS and S metrics as defined in Eq. \ref{eq:s} and Eq. \ref{eq:ls}.
-We separately report performance for local and global memorization in Tab. \ref{table:det} and Fig. \ref{fig:local_mitigation} and \ref{fig:global_mitigation}, highlighting how our localized strategies, after incorporating BE, effectively reduce the performance gap specifically caused by local memorization.
+Please check out Sec. \ref{sec:8.1} for a detailed illustration of the labeling process.